 Dovonex Cream Side Effects Center

 Dovonex Cream contains 50 micrograms of calcipotriene monohydrate per gram of cream.
 Apply a thin layer of Dovonex Cream to the affected skin twice daily and rub in gently and completely.
+Dovonex Cream may interact with vitamin or mineral supplements that contain calcium or vitamin D. Tell your doctor all medications and supplements you use.
 There are no adequate and well-controlled studies in pregnant women.
 Therefore, Dovonex Cream should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 There is evidence that maternal 1, 25 dihydroxy Vitamin D3 (calcitriol) may enter the fetal circulation, but it is not known whether it is excreted in human milk.
 The systemic disposition of calcipotriene is expected to be similar to that of the naturally occurring vitamin.
 Because many drugs are excreted in human milk, caution should be exercised when Dovonex Cream is administered to a nursing woman.
 The safety and effectiveness of Dovonex Cream has not been studied in the pediatric population.

 Our Dovonex (calcipotriene)Cream Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.